American eel: Description

 American eels can grow to 1.22 m in length and to 7.5 kg in weight.
 Females are generally larger than males, lighter in color, with smaller eyes and higher fins.
 The body is elongate and snake-like.
 Its dorsal and anal fins are confluent with the rudimentary caudal fin.
 It lacks ventral fins but pectoral fins are present.
 The lateral line is well-developed and complete.
 The head is long and conical, with rather small, well-developed eyes.
 The mouth is terminal with jaws that are not particularly elongated.
 The teeth are small, pectinate or setiform in several series on the jaws and the vomer.
 Minute teeth also present on the pharyngeal bones, forming a patch on the upper pharyngeals.
 Tongue present with thick lips that are attached by a frenum in front.
 Nostrils are superior and well separated.
 Gill openings are partly below pectoral fins, relatively well-developed and well separated from one another.
 Inner gill slits are wide.

 The scales are small, rudimentary, cycloid, relatively well embedded below the epidermis and therefore often difficult to see without magnification.
 The scales are not arranged in overlapping rows as they often are in other fish species but are rather irregular, in some places distributed like "parquet flooring".
 In general, one row of scales lies at right angle to the next, although the rows immediately above and below the lateral line lie at an angle of approximately 45°.
 Unlike other bony fishes, the first scales do not develop immediately after the larval stage but appear much later on.

 Several morphological features distinguish the American eel from other eel species.
-Tesch (1977) described three morphological characteristics which persist through all stages from larvae to maturing eels: the total number of vertebrae (mean 107.2), the number of myomeres (mean 108.2), and the distance between the origin of the dorsal fin to the anus (mean 9.1% of total length).
+Three morphological characteristics persist through all stages from larvae to maturing eels: the total number of vertebrae (mean 107.2), the number of myomeres (mean 108.2), and the distance between the origin of the dorsal fin to the anus (mean 9.1% of total length).